Computing Tree Decompositions with Small Independence Number: Introduction

-Then, we turn to the hardness of computing tree-independence number.
-First, we note that by a simple reduction that given an $n$-vertex graph $G$ produces a $2n$-vertex graph $G'$ with $\tin(G') = \alpha(G)$ (see~\cite{dallard2022firstpaper}, as well as \Cref{lem:inappr}), all (parameterized) hardness results for independent set translate into hardness results for tree-independence number.
-In particular, from the result of Lin~\cite{Lin21} it follows that constant-factor approximating tree-independence number is \W-hard, and from the result of Chalermsook, Cygan, Kortsarz, Laekhanukit, Manurangsi, Nanongkai, and Trevisan~\cite{DBLP:journals/siamcomp/ChalermsookCKLM20} it follows that assuming Gap-ETH, there is no $f(k) n^{o(k)}$ time $g(k)$-approximation algorithm for tree-independence number for any computable functions $f$ and $g$.
-In particular, the time complexity obtained in \autoref{the:main_alg} is optimal in the sense that an $n^{\Omega(k)}$ factor is unavoidable assuming Gap-ETH, even if the approximation ratio would be drastically weakened.
+The performance of the algorithm from \Cref{the:main_alg} (the running time and the need of approximation) is in some sense optimal, for the following reasons.
+First, by a simple reduction that given an $n$-vertex graph $G$ produces a $2n$-vertex graph $G'$ with $\tin(G') = \alpha(G)$ (see~\cite{DallardMS24}, as well as \Cref{lem:inappr}), all (parameterized) hardness results for the independence number (or clique) translate into hardness results for computing the tree-independence number.
+In particular, from the result of Lin~\cite{Lin21} it follows that a constant-factor approximation of the tree-independence number is \W-hard, and from the result of Chalermsook at al.~\cite{DBLP:journals/siamcomp/ChalermsookCKLM20} it follows that assuming Gap-ETH\footnote{Gap-ETH states that for some constant $\epsilon > 0$, distinguishing between a satisfiable 3-\textsf{SAT} formula and one that is not even $(1-\epsilon)$-satisfiable requires exponential time (see~\cite{DBLP:conf/icalp/ManurangsiR17,DBLP:journals/eccc/Dinur16}).}, there is no $f(k) \cdot n^{o(k)}$-time $g(k)$-approximation algorithm for the tree-independence number for any computable functions $f$ and~$g$.
+In particular, the time complexity obtained in \cref{the:main_alg} is optimal in the sense that an $n^{\Omega(k)}$ factor is unavoidable assuming Gap-ETH, even if the approximation ratio would be drastically weakened.

-Our second main result is \parNP-hardness of exact computing of tree-independence number.
-In particular, Question~8.3 from~\cite{dallard2022firstpaper} asks about the complexity of recognizing graphs with tree-independence numbers at most $k$ for a fixed integer $k \geq 2$.\footnote{There is a linear-time algorithm for deciding if a given graph has tree-independence number at most $1$, because such graphs are exactly the chordal graphs, see, e.g., \cite{Golumbic80}.} While for values $k=2$ and $k=3$ the question remains open, we resolve it for any constant $k\geq 4$.
+The above arguments do not exclude the possibility of \emph{exact} computation of tree-independence number in time $n^{f(k)}$ for some function~$f$.
+The computational complexity of recognizing graphs with the tree-independence numbers at most $k$ for a fixed integer $k \geq 2$ was asked as an open problem by Dallard et al.~\cite[Question~8.3]{DallardMS24}.\footnote{There is a linear-time algorithm for deciding if a given graph has the tree-independence number at most $1$, because such graphs are exactly the chordal graphs, see, e.g., \cite{Golumbic80}.} While for values $k=2$ and $k=3$ the question remains open, our next result resolves it for any constant $k\geq 4$.

-\begin{restatable}{theorem}{npcmain} For every constant $k\geq 4$, it is \NP-complete to decide whether $\tin(G)\leq k$ for a given graph $G$. \end{restatable}
+\begin{restatable}{theorem}{npcmain} For every constant $k\geq 4$, it is \NP-complete to decide whether $\tin(G)\leq k$ for a given graph~$G$. \end{restatable}

-\autoref{the:main_nphard} implies also that assuming $\P \neq \NP$, there is no $n^{f(k)}$ time approximation algorithm for tree-independence number with approximation ratio less than $5/4$.
+Let us observe that \cref{the:main_nphard} implies also that, assuming $\P \neq \NP$, there is no $n^{f(k)}$-time approximation algorithm for the tree-independence number with approximation ratio less than~$5/4$.